Force and geometric signatures of the creep-to-failure transition in a granular pile

 It is important to determine how global external disturbances influence creep.
-Examples of natural disturbances are seismic events, which cause slow changes to landscapes and landslide processes \cite{jerolmack}.
-Here, we introduce disturbance via tapping to piles that are initially in an unperturbed solid-like state.
+Examples of natural disturbances are seismic events that cause slow changes in landscapes and landslide processes \cite{jerolmack}.
+Here, we introduce periodic disturbances every ten seconds via tapping to piles that are initially in an unperturbed solid-like state.
+We employ a mechanical arm, driven by a stepper motor, to tap the acrylic chamber at intervals.
+Taps are applied to the lower row of grains of the pile.
 This provides an inflow of kinetic energy to the system.
-For the applied force, tapping accelerates the rate of creep in the system (see supplemental material) \cite{deshpande}.
+For the applied force, tapping accelerates the rate of creep in the system \cite{deshpande}.
 As the granular pile is tapped, we characterize the packing and force chain structure using image analysis.

 \textit{Results}.
-From the experiments, we clearly show the distribution of grains relative to their displacement from their initial positions in the pile (see Fig. \ref{fig:difference}(a)).
-Over the course of an experimental run, there is grain motion at the surface (average speed $\approx 1.4\times 10^{-5}$~m/s) and deep within the pile (average speed $\approx 2\times 10^{-6}$~m/s).
-We observe multi-grain flow events after shifts of a single grain (see video in supplemental material).
-After suitable thresholding of grain displacements according to time and distance measures, we label large flow events as avalanches or failure events.
+From the experiments, we clearly observe the distribution of grains relative to their displacement from their initial positions in the pile (see Fig. \ref{fig:difference}(a)).
+Over the course of an experimental run, there is grain motion at the surface (average speed over full run $\approx 1.4\times 10^{-5}$~m/s) and deep within the pile (average speed $\approx 2\times 10^{-6}$~m/s).
+We observe multi-grain flow events after shifts of a single grain (see Supplemental Material \cite{suppl_material} for video).
+After suitable thresholding of grain displacements according to time and distance measures, we label surface flow events as avalanches, in which there are about 10\% of grains that move as accompanied with dynamic and geometric changes.
 Accordingly, we highlight two qualitative flow phases: creep and failure.
-To quantify this, we plot the temporal evolution of the angle of the pile and compare the slopes of the piles that creep to those that fail, as shown in Fig. \ref{fig:difference}(b).
-Expectedly, the surface angles of piles that creep only slightly decrease over time.
-In contrast, if an avalanche occurs, the angle of the pile is initially higher on average and decreases to a value both lower than a typical creep pile and the angle of repose ($20\pm1^{\circ}$).
-It is interesting that the surface angle of a pile that exhibits failure falls below that of a creeping pile, and implies that failure events result in a pile reaching a more stable configuration.
+In this context, we define failure as the onset of surface flow, or an avalanche, in an initially stationary pile.
+To capture the slight changes that occur in the force network, we analyze the difference between photoelastic images (see Fig. \ref{fig:difference}(b)) \cite{utter2013}.
+Qualitatively, the black and white pixels in these images capture the locations of contact force migration.
+From these, we observe changes in contact arrangements as creep destabilizes the force network.